 ETI score: 70

 The GrCF2's primary goal is to achieve significant environmental improvements and promote the green transition quality within the relevant cities.
-The GrCF2 also aims to build necessary capacity and facilitate better coordination and buy-in among various stakeholders within the relevant cities to improve the targeted investments' and initiatives' governancequality, operational efficiency and financial sustainability.
+The GrCF2 also aims to build necessary capacity and facilitate better coordination and buy-in among various stakeholders within the relevant cities to improve the targeted investments' and initiatives' governance quality, operational efficiency and financial sustainability.
 These objectives are supported by the development and implementation of a Yerevan GCAP, identifying and prioritising environmental challenges and ways to address them through targeted investments, services and policy instruments.
 The Bank will also seek to introduce more robust policy advice on the back of lessons learned, targeted studies and technical assistance.
-The Project will help to promote the Green transition quality by reducing the impacts of the City's transport sector by encouraging a shift to public transport systems.
+The overall transition impact will stem from the Green and the Well-Governed qualities.

 EBRD Finance Summary

 Total Project Cost

 The Project will also benefit from the technical cooperation assignments to support project preparation and implementation.